flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 {--

-The flyPadOS 3 pushback system is in general not compatible with other pushback add-ons as they all use the same sim variables and will conflict with each other.
+The flyPadOS 3 pushback system is, in general, incompatible with other pushback add-ons as they all use the same sim variables and will conflict with each other.

 See [Pushback System On/Off](#pushback-system-onoff).